scgbern/scgpico/migration/README.md

 		- Possible solution: use an iframe with a dedicated css to hide the header and footer
 	- Front page: the value:children link is broken (generates list of children pages) This is a PRValueLink

-* Handle the scgbib links
-	- Also embedded queries

 * check if mail and other links are working
 	PM new allLinksDict